Creator Playbook

 Basics

-Since Believe is a new fundraising mechanism, most creators start by asking us the following questions:
+Since Believe launched so recently, most creators start by asking us the following questions:

 Will my project just pump and dump?